kentseamons/byu-cs324-f2024/01d-hw-strings-io-env/README.md

 ## Summary and Main Points

-While you will get more hands on with `printf()` and friends in the exercises at follow, the most important things are:
+While you will get more hands on with `printf()` and friends in the exercises that follow, the most important things are:

  - Text is really just a bunch of integer values that an application (e.g., a terminal) knows how to interpret and present a certain way--i.e., as text.